bem4solvation/pbj/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/PBJ/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/PBJ/branch/master)

 Welcome!
-PBJ may not also be the acronym of your favorite sandwich, but also your favorite Poisson-Boltzmann solver.

 Poisson-Boltzmann and Jupyter (PBJ) is a boundary element solver based on the [Bempp-cl library](https://bempp.com/).
-It provides an easy API for electrostatics calculations from a Jupyter notebook, with full access to all the nice (and fast!) features in Bempp-cl.
+It provides an easy API for electrostatics calculations of biomolecules from a Jupyter notebook, with full access to all the nice (and fast!) features in Bempp-cl.
 It is built to be easily extensible, like a playground for new models!

+PBJ may not only be the acronym of your favorite sandwich, but also your favorite Poisson-Boltzmann solver!

 Installation
 ================